freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 ``~/.config/securedrop-admin``:

 * ``~/.config/securedrop-admin/site-specific`` contains settings written by
-  ``securedrop-admin sdconfig`` - if it is changed other admins should be notified.
+  ``securedrop-admin sdconfig`` - if it is changed other Administrators should be notified.
 * The Submission Public Key and OSSEC Alert Public Key should be present under ``~/.config/securedrop-admin``.
 If these keys are rotated, the public keys should be updated on other Admin Workstations.